orca-app/orca/Readme.md

 **I am getting errors saying that `orca` is not found.**

 Please ensure that you have installed Orca to your system per the installation instructions above.
 Please also ensure that the Orca install directory is on your PATH.

+**I am getting errors from wasm-ld saying libclang_rt.builtins-wasm32.a is not found.**

+Please ensure that you downloaded and installed `libclang_rt.builtins-wasm32.a` into clang's library directory as per the requirements instructions above.

 ## License